 Can Security Design Foster Household Risk-Taking?

-This paper shows that securities with a non-linear payoff design can foster household risk-taking.
-We demonstrate this effect empirically by exploiting the introduction of capital guarantee products in Sweden from 2002 to 2007.
-The fast and broad adoption of these products is associated with an increase in expected financial portfolio returns, which is especially strong for households with a low risk appetite ex ante.
-We explore possible economic explanations by developing a life-cycle model of consumption-portfolio decisions.
-The capital guarantee substantially increases risk-taking by households with pessimistic beliefs or preferences combining loss aversion and narrow framing.
-The welfare gains from financial innovation are stronger for households that are less willing to take risk ex ante.
-Our results illustrate how security design can mitigate behavioral biases and enhance economic well-being.
+This paper shows that securities with non-linear payoff designs can foster household risk-taking.
+We demonstrate this effect by exploiting the introduction of capital guarantee products in Sweden between 2002 and 2007.
+Their fast and broad adoption is associated with an increase in expected financial portfolio returns.
+The effect is especially strong for households with low risk appetite ex ante.
+These empirical facts are consistent with a life-cycle model in which households have pessimistic beliefs or preferences combining loss aversion and narrow framing.
+Our results illustrate how security design can mitigate behavioral biases to increase mean household portfolio returns.

 Suggested Citation: Suggested Citation